bioinformed/glu-genetics/docs/modules/transform.rst

 Convert an LDAT file to an SDAT file, including only those samples listed in the "controls" file::

-  > glu transform samples.ldat --includesamples=controls -o controls.ldat
+  > glu transform samples.ldat --includesamples=controls -o controls.sdat

 Convert samples.ldat file to subjects.ldat, renaming samples according to the mapping in the sampleid2subjectid file, sending sample concordance